Rosa López: 2006 and 2008: Mira quién baila

 In 2006, López was proclaimed winner of the third season of Mira quién baila (Spanish version of Strictly Come Dancing) with 62% of the popular vote, followed by Milene Domingues and David Meca.

 On 7 January 2008, López took part in a special episode to choose the best dancer among almost all the contestants who had participated in the first six seasons.
-In this special, López was proclaimed winner.
+In this special, López was proclaimed the winner.